Couchers-org/couchers/app/web/markdown/handbook.md

 ### How do I send a request?

-1. Visit the person’s profile.
+1. Visit a person’s profile.
 2. Click "Request".
 3. Fill out your request and click "Send".